Suggested Courses

 Political Science 511: Campaign Finance

-Examination of campaign finance, including: the philosophical rationale behind campaign finance regulations, the history of regulatory frameworks, the influence of campaign contributions on decision making, campaign finance laws in other countries, and reform proposals.
+Examines campaign finance in American politics, covering topics such as the philosophical rationale behind campaign finance regulations, the history of regulatory frameworks, the influence of campaign contributions on decision making, campaign finance laws in other countries, and reform proposals.

 Political Science 515: Public Opinion

-Political Science 601: Topics in Political Science – Elections Reform in America
+Political Science 601: Election Reform in America (Selected Topics in Political Science)

 Journalism 618: Mass Communication and Political Behavior